Improved Image Wasserstein Attacks and Defenses: Abstract

 \section{Abstract}

-Robustness against image perturbations bounded by a $\ell_p$ ball have been well-studied in recent literature.
+Robustness of deep computer vision models against image perturbations bounded by a $\ell_p$ ball have been well-studied recently.
 Perturbations in the real-world, however, rarely exhibit the pixel independence that $\ell_p$ threat models assume.
 A recently proposed Wasserstein distance-bounded threat model is a promising alternative that limits the perturbation to pixel mass movements.
-We point out and rectify flaws in previous definition of the Wasserstein threat model and explore stronger attacks and defenses under our better-defined framework.
+We point out and rectify flaws in the previous definition of the Wasserstein threat model and explore stronger attacks and defenses under our better-defined framework.
 Lastly, we discuss the inability of current Wasserstein-robust models in defending against perturbations seen in the real world.
-Our code and trained models are available at \url{https://github.com/edwardjhu/improved_wasserstein}.
+We will release our code and trained models upon publication.